vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 2.
 Adding Members

 `Level 2` support requires providing a list of the members as a JSON file per club.
 Each `Level 2` file can be stored anywhere online.
-They where are loaded in background after app startup using a URL.
+The files are downloaded in background after app startup using a URL.
+The `Level 2` data is stored in the app's CoreData database, so that the data is usually already visible while a data refresh is still ongoing.
+In the future, when there are many `Level 2` files available, the app will need to be more selective about how often it updates previously downloaded `Level 2` data.
 </p>

-For example, you can store a `Level 2` file on a club’s existing _Wordpress_ site using _Wordpress'_ built-in file uploading feature (called `media` or `library`).
+You can store a `Level 2` file on a club’s web site, for example inside an existing _Wordpress_ site.
+_Wordpress'_ has a built-in file uploading feature (called `media` or `library`).
-After the app loads a club's `Level 2` data, the club members show up in the Portfolios screen.
+A club's `Level 2` data shows up in the Portfolios screen as a list of club members.
 </p>

 We are currently completing `Level 2` support.